MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-my-sites-2019.md

 ## Upgrade the personal site collection
 <a name="UPSC"> </a>

 The personal site collections are upgraded automatically when a user visits their My Site.
-The SharePoint Server 2019 Public Preview My Site Host has a hidden, automatic upgrade web part on it.
+The SharePoint Server 2019 My Site Host has a hidden, automatic upgrade web part on it.
 This upgrade process is performed per user and may take some time to finish.

 > [!IMPORTANT]
-> Once you upgrade your My Sites to SharePoint Server 2019 Public Preview My Sites, you cannot revert to SharePoint Server 2016 My Sites.
+> Once you upgrade your My Sites to SharePoint Server 2019 My Sites, you cannot revert to SharePoint Server 2016 My Sites.

 > [!NOTE]